vasanthk/react-bits/conventions/README.md

 # Conventions

-Just a few resonable conventions to follow, since there is no one size fits all.
+Just a few reasonable conventions to follow, since there is no one size fits all.

 ## Articles